-Barbara thanked him & as she turned away, started to laugh.
+Barbara thanked him, & as she turned away, started to laugh to herself.
 His original comment had never been about her at all, AND, even though she was intelligent & intuitive, she could not have possibly guessed his answer!
 She was glad she’d checked it out.

-• It’s arrogant to think we always know exactly why someone is thinking or feeling a certain way.
+🔸It’s arrogant to assume we always know exactly why someone is thinking or feeling a certain way.
 Stay out of their head!
-To do otherwise is to be boundary invasive and presumptuous.
-This doesn’t win friends & influence people.
+To do otherwise is presumptuous, & a form of mental boundary invasion, This doesn’t win friends & influence people.

 NEXT: Negative Introject #1